 The balance laws outlined below follow \cite{Maugin1988}.
 The change of the total linear momentum of the solid confined to domain $\omega$ is due to the tractions at the boundary, the volumetric forces, and the surface forces acting at the interface:

 where $\rho$ is the mass density of the solid per unit of volume in the current configuration, $\vectorn{t}$ is the mechanical traction, $\vectorn{b}$ is the mechanical body force per unit of mass (e.g.\ gravity), $\vectorn{b}_\mathrm{E}$ is the electromagnetic body force per unit of mass, and $\vectorn{t}_\mathrm{E}$ is the surface force concentrated at the interface.
-The volume integral of $\rho\vectorn{b}_\mathrm{E}$ excludes surface $\sigma$, which will be discussed below.
+The volume integral of $\rho\vectorn{b}_\mathrm{E}$ explicitly excludes surface $\sigma$, which is discussed below.

 The change of the total angular momentum of the lattice continuum is due to the tractions, the volumetric forces, the interaction with the spin continuum, and the forces at the interface:

 where $\vectorn{c}_\mathrm{SL}$ is the couple per unit of mass due to the spin continuum acting on the lattice continuum.